MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 ## Build a scene using the Scene studio

 Microsoft has a Scene studio that allows you to build scenes.
 It's available on [Scenes Editor - Teams Developer Portal](https://dev.teams.microsoft.com/scenes).

-This document is referring to Scene studio in the Microsoft Teams Developer Portal.
+This document refers to Scene studio in the Microsoft Teams Developer Portal.
 The interface and functionalities are all the same in App Studio Scene Designer.

 A scene in the context of the Scene studio is an artifact that contains the following elements: